 Sales and purchases of freehold and leasehold properties

-There are several key differences to buying and selling freehold and leasehold properties.
-While buying and selling a freehold property is relatively straightforward, as you own the property outright, leasehold properties are not so simple.
+While buying and selling a freehold property is relatively straightforward, leasehold properties are not so simple, as you do not own the property outright.

-At Kingsfords, our Conveyancing Lawyers based in various office locations around Kent for our client convenience can provide expert advice in relation to all types of freehold and leasehold transactions, ensuring that everything goes ahead as smoothly as possible and without any unexpected complications.
+At Kingsfords, our residential conveyancing solicitors and specialist lawyers in Kent can provide expert advice in relation to all types of freehold and leasehold transactions, ensuring that everything goes ahead as smoothly as possible and without any unexpected complications.

 Mortgages

-As Kingsfords Solicitors are on most UK lenders panels we are, therefore, able to act for both our clients and the lender equally in purchases and mortgages.
+Kingsfords’ solicitors are on most UK lender panels, so we can act for both our clients and the lender equally in purchases and mortgages.
 This removes the risk to the client of having to pay for two separate lawyers as not all conveyancers or solicitors are acceptable to lenders for various reasons.

 Our conveyancers can provide legal advice in relation to all types of residential mortgages, including equity release products.

-We can provide clear, practical guidance in relation to the terms of your mortgage and the best way to proceed, to ensure your mortgage is completed in a timely manner and as efficiently as possible.
+We provide clear, practical guidance in relation to the terms of your mortgage and the best way to proceed, ensuring that your mortgage is completed in a timely manner.

 Our leasehold conveyancing solicitors can assist with lease extension either through:

-- Voluntary lease extensions/ lease extensions by agreement - On many occasions, if it is not necessary to serve notice under the Act, it is often possible for the Landlord and Tenant to reach mutual agreement on the terms of the lease extension.
+- Voluntary lease extensions/ lease extensions by agreement— Sometimes when it is not necessary to serve notice under the Act, it is possible for the Landlord and Tenant to reach mutual agreement on the terms of the lease extension.

 Enfranchisement

-Our Conveyancing Lawyers can work alongside you to prepare the purchase of the freehold, (the enfranchisement), whether that’s through a formal or informal method.
+Our conveyancing solicitors in Kent can work alongside you to prepare for the purchase of the enfranchisement and lease extension, whether that’s through a formal or informal method.

 Tenancy agreements

-Disputes between landlords and tenants are, unfortunately, very common.
-Tenancy agreements are contracts between a landlord and tenant that governs the terms and conditions of the rental agreement and specifies each party’s rights and responsibilities.
+Tenancy agreements govern the terms and conditions of the rental agreement and specify each party’s rights and responsibilities.
+Unfortunately, disputes between landlords and tenants over tenancy agreements are common.

-To draw up a tenancy agreement, you will need the assistance of an experienced conveyancing solicitor, who will be able to review your situation and draw up an agreement that protects your best interests.
+To draw up a tenancy agreement, you will need the assistance of an experienced conveyancing solicitor or specialist lawyer who can review your situation and draw up an agreement that protects your best interests.

-Our expert solicitors can also lend their expertise on other related issues, such as if the other party has breached an agreement, or whether you need advice on the process of repossession.
+Our expert residential conveyancing solicitors in Kent can also advise on other related issues, such as if the other party has breached an agreement or the process of repossession.

-Our experienced Conveyancing Lawyers can also assist you with other slightly different property transactions such as an Adverse Possession Claims, Auction Purchases, Land Purchases, Easements, Grazing Agreements, Mobile home purchases and Overage Agreements.
+Our experienced conveyancing lawyers can assist you with other property transactions, such as Adverse Possession Claims, New Build Property, Auction Purchases, Land Purchases, Easements, Grazing Agreements, Mobile home purchases, Shared Ownership, and Overage Agreements.